micahkepe/blog/content/tmux-config/index.md

    The benefit of this is most obvious in my opinion when working on remote machines.
-With a `tmux` server running on a remote server, I can SSH into the server, run `tmux attach` to reattach to my sessions, and then when I am done, simply detach and log off the machine.
+With a `tmux` server running on a remote server, I can SSH into the server, run `tmux attach` to reattach to my sessions, and then simply detach when I am done and log off the machine.
 If there's some long running processing like a logger, I can just keep it running in a `tmux` window and detach and it will continue running even when I exit from the remote machine.

-2. **Organized** &rarr; keep all your different projects organized with their own state.
+2. **Organized** &rarr; keep all your different projects organized with their own state and labeled with their respective directories or custom names.

 {{note(
 header="Note: `tmux` Alternative: GNU Screen"